namng425/Cursor-Test/README.md

 ## Customization

 You can modify various aspects of the animation by editing:
-- `script.js` - Change the number of balls, their size, or physics properties
+- `script.js` - Change the number of balls, their size, physics properties, or velocity range
 - `pikachu.js` and `squirtle.js` - Modify the Pokémon characters' behavior
-- `styles.css` - Adjust the visual appearance of all elements
+- `styles.css` - Adjust the visual appearance of all elements and controls
+- `index.html` - Modify the layout or add additional interactive elements